perceptimatic/faetarspeech/index.md

 ## Tracks

 1. **Constrained ASR.** Participants should focus on the challenge of improving ASR architectures to work with small, poor-quality sets.
-May not use any external resources beyond the **train** set.
-No external pre-trained acoustic models or language models are allowed.
-The unlabelled portion of the Faetar challenge data set is not allowed either.
+Participants may not use any  resources to train / fine-tune their models beyond the files contained in the provided **train** set.
+No external pre-trained acoustic models or language models are allowed, and the use of the unlabelled portion of the Faetar challenge data set is not allowed either.

 Three other "thematic tracks" can be explored, and should not be considered mutually exclusive: